kyungjae-lee/engineers-notebook/operating-systems/scheduling-algorithms.md

 ### Virtual Round Robin (VRR)

 * In Round Robin (RR), I/O-bound processes voluntarily give up the CPU to block for I/O. Therefore, processor-bound processes are favored in RR.
 Virtual Round Robin (VRR) is a refined version of RR that avoids this unfairness.
-* VRR adds an auxiliary queue to hold processes as they return from their wait event.
+* VRR adds an **auxiliary queue** to hold processes as they return from their wait event.
 Those processes will be allowed to go ahead of the processes in the regular RR queue.
 * Mechanism of VRR scheduling
   * New processes arrive and join the ready queue, which is managed on an FCFS basis.
   * When a running process times out, it is returned to the ready queue.
   * The new feature is an FCFS auxiliary queue to which processes are moved after being released from an I/O block.
   * When a dispatching decision is to be made, processes in the auxiliary queue get preference over those in the main ready queue.
+(Let these processes finish up their remaining task before allowing new processes to run.)
   * When a process is dispatched from the auxiliary queue, it runs no longer than a time equal to the basic time quantum minus the total time spent running since it was last selected from the main ready queue.
 * Performance is superior to Round Robin in terms of fairness.